imirzadeh/epsl-website/content/reu.md

    * Emotion recognition with wearable sensors
    * Designing mixed-modality user interfaces

-REU students are metored by Dr. Hassan Ghasemzadeh, Associate Professor and Director of [Embedded Machine Intelligence Lab](https://ghasemzadeh.com/) at Arizona State University and Dr. Mona Ghandi, Assistant Professor and Director of [Morphogenesis Lab](https://www.morphogenesislab.com/) at Washington State University.
-In addition to conducting cutting edge research, students will also have the benefit of participating in weekly technical team meetings and seminar series and work in a interdisciplinary and multicultural team with hands-on research projects.
+REU students are mentored by Dr. Hassan Ghasemzadeh, Associate Professor and Director of [Embedded Machine Intelligence Lab](https://ghasemzadeh.com/) at Arizona State University, and Dr. Mona Ghandi, Assistant Professor and Director of [Morphogenesis Lab](https://www.morphogenesislab.com/) at Washington State University.
+In addition to conducting cutting-edge research, students will also have the benefit of participating in weekly technical team meetings and seminar series and working in an interdisciplinary and multicultural team with hands-on research projects.
 Below we list participants of past REU programs and their projects.

 ## 2021